-Dr Faisal's lab combines cross-disciplinary computational and experimental approaches to investigate how the brain and its neural circuits are designed to learn and control goal-directed movements.
+Dr Faisal's labs are located in the Royal School of Mines building and combine cross-disciplinary computational and experimental approaches to investigate how the brain and behaviour evolved to learn and control goal-directed behaviour.
 The neuroscientific findings enable the targeted development of novel technology for clinical and research applications (Neurotechnology) for a variety of neurological/motor disorders and amputees.
-Key techinques include on the computational side machine learning & stochastic modelling techniques and experimentally we use psychophysics, eyetracking & kinematics, non-invasive electrophysiolog, robotic (with Brain-Computer Interfaces) and funcational imaging.
-We have featured regularly across global media (such as BBC Today Show, CNN, WIRED, TED, TEDx, New Scientist, Guardian, Times of India, etc.).
-In the acemic year 2013/2014 the lab comprised 15 Post-Docs and PhD students (see www.FaisalLab.com for more).
+Key techniques include on the computational side are data-driven methods from machine learning & stochastic modelling techniques and experimentally we use sensorimotor expeirments, eye-tracking & kinematics (full-body, hands), non-invasive brain imaging (EEG, fNIRS), robotics (hand & arm robots).

 Belic JJ, Faisal AA, 2015, Decoding of human hand actions to handle missing limbs in neuroprosthetics, Frontiers in Computational Neuroscience, Vol:9, ISSN:1662-5188

-Neishabouri A, Faisal AA, 2014, Saltatory conduction in unrnyelinated axons: clustering of Na+ channels on lipid rafts enables micro-saltatory conduction in C-fibers, Frontiers in Neuroanatomy, Vol:8, ISSN:1662-5129
+Neishabouri A, 2014, Saltatory conduction in unmyelinated axons: clustering of Na channels on lipid rafts enables micro-saltatory conduction in C-fibers, Frontiers in Neuroanatomy, ISSN:1662-5129

 et al., 2014, The Complexity of Human Walking: A Knee Osteoarthritis Study, PLOS One, Vol:9, ISSN:1932-6203